 About Youth L.E.A.D.
 Miami

 Youth L.E.A.D. is a Miami-based nonprofit organization that educates, empowers and employs youth from underserved communities as food justice apprentices and outreach workers.
 Its after-school and youth employment programs teach young people to adopt healthy, sustainable behaviors and advocate for food and environmental justice in their schools and communities.
 Youth L.E.A.D. is fiscally sponsored by the Miami Foundation, a 501(c)(3) organization.
-For more information, please visit www.youthleadmiami.org or follow its founder, Erin Healy, on Twitter at @youthleadmiami.If you love Soul Of Miami, please consider leaving a testimonial.
+For more information, please visit www.youthleadmiami.org or follow its founder, Erin Healy, on Twitter at @youthleadmiami.Thank you for using Soul Of Miami!